ffloof/GnomethuluChessEngine/README.md

     - Remove non queen promotions from movegen code (its so rare it isnt worth wasting computational power on exploring an extreme edge case)
     - Copy over tournament code from MVVLVA branch
     - Work on enabling move ordering in main branch
+        - MVVLVA, but also try promotions and advanced pawn moves early (especially in endgames)
     - Make set position work on 2 plys
+    - If a position is extremely imbalanced ie one side is a rook and pawn up or more, skip positional checks and just return material

 #### Books
  - End Sygzygygyygygy book